Demons (Dostoevsky novel): Part I

 Varvara Petrovna takes Marya (and Liza who has insisted on coming with them) back to Skvoreshniki.
 Already present are Dasha, her older brother Ivan Shatov, and a nervous Stepan Trofimovich.
 Praskovya arrives, accompanied by her nephew Mavriky Nikolaevich, demanding to know why her daughter has been dragged in to Varvara Petrovna's "scandal".
 Varvara Petrovna questions Dasha about a large sum of money that Nikolai Vsevolodovich supposedly sent through her to Marya's brother, but in spite of her straightforward answers matters don't become any clearer.

 Marya's brother, the drunkard Captain Lebyadkin, comes looking for his sister and confuses Varvara Petrovna even further with semi-deranged rantings about some sort of dishonour that must remain unspoken.
 At this point the butler announces that Nikolai Vsevolodovich has arrived.
-To everyone's surprise, however, a complete stranger walks in and immediately begins to dominate the conversation.
+To everyone's surprise, a complete stranger walks in and immediately begins to dominate the conversation.
 It turns out to be Pyotr Stepanovich Verkhovensky, Stepan Trofimovich's son.
 As he is talking, Nikolai Stavrogin quietly enters.
 Varvara Petrovna stops him imperiously and, indicating Marya, demands to know if she is his lawful wife.
 He looks at his mother impassively, says nothing, kisses her hand, and unhurriedly approaches Marya.

 In soothing tones he explains to Marya that he is her devoted friend, not her husband or fiancé, that she should not be here, and that he will escort her home.
 She agrees and they leave.
 In the din that breaks out after their departure, the strongest voice is that of Pyotr Stepanovich, and he manages to persuade Varvara Petrovna to listen to his explanation for what has occurred.
 According to him, Nikolai Vsevolodovich became acquainted with the Lebyadkins when he was living a life of "mockery" in Petersburg five years earlier.
 The downtrodden, crippled and half mad Marya had fallen hopelessly in love with him and he had responded by treating her "like a marquise".

 She began to think of him as her fiancé, and when he left he made arrangements for her support, including a substantial allowance, which her brother proceeded to appropriate as though he had some sort of right to it.
 Varvara Petrovna is elated and almost triumphant to hear that her son's actions had a noble foundation rather than a shameful one.
 Under interrogation from Pyotr Stepanovich, Captain Lebyadkin reluctantly confirms the truth of the whole story.

 He departs in disgrace as Nikolai Vsevolodovich returns from escorting Marya home.
 Nikolai Vsevolodovich addresses himself to Dasha with congratulations on her impending marriage, of which, he says, he was expressly informed.
 As if on cue, Pyotr Stepanovich says that he too has received a long letter from his father about an impending marriage, but that one cannot make sense of it—something about having to get married because of "another man's sins", and pleading to be "saved".
 An enraged Varvara Petrovna tells Stepan Trofimovich to leave her house and never come back.

-In the uproar that follows no-one notices Shatov, who has not said a word the entire time, walking across the room to stand directly in front of Nikolai Vsevolodovich.
+In the uproar that follows, no-one notices Shatov, who has not said a word the entire time, walking across the room to stand directly in front of Nikolai Vsevolodovich.
 He looks him in the eye for a long time without saying anything, then suddenly hits him in the face with all his might.
 Stavrogin staggers, recovers himself, and seizes Shatov; but he immediately takes his hands away, and stands motionless, calmly returning Shatov's gaze.
 It is Shatov who lowers his eyes, and leaves, apparently crushed.
 Liza screams and collapses on the floor in a faint.